Anthony Poshepny: Laos

-Retirement
+Retirement and death

 After the United States withdrew from Vietnam, Poshepny remained in Thailand with his Hmong wife and four children.
 He moved the family to California in the 1990s.
 He frequently appeared at Hmong veterans' gatherings and helped veterans immigrate and settle in the US.
-He freely admitted his controversial acts during the war to reporters and historians, saying they were a necessary response to Communist aggression.

-A number of press stories have implied that Poshepny was the model for Colonel Walter Kurtz in the film Apocalypse Now.
-Tony Poe and his colleagues from the CIA, including Jerry Daniels, pushed for a memorial to the Hmong that fought with the United States in Laos and were successful.
-That memorial was established in Arlington National Cemetery on Memorial Day of 2018.

-A new section devoted to Tony Poe is now being displayed at the Patpong Museum in Bangkok, Thailand.
+He defended his controversial acts during the war to reporters and historians, claiming they were necessary response to fight the war.
+He died in California on June 27, 2003, aged 78.
+Prior to his death, he had joined others in calling for a memorial to the Hmong who had fought in Laos; the memorial was ultimately established in Arlington National Cemetery in 2018.
+An exhibit about Poshepny is on display at the Patpong Museum in Bangkok, Thailand.